 American Studies Grade 11 (1.5 credits)

 This course is a year long interdisciplinary course that asks the fundamental question: “What does it mean to be an American?”
-The course is arranged around a series of thematic explorations including nature and the wilderness; democracy and American political thought; class identity and formation; slavery and its legacy, ethnicity and identity; consumerism and American economic growth.
+The course is arranged around a series of thematic explorations: Nature; American Political Thought; Slavery and its Legacy; Conflict; and Work, Labor and Industry.
 Courses are taught by teachers in both the English and History departments, and readings from both disciplines provide the essential backdrop for dynamic class discussion and exploration.
 Fundamental skills of independent thought, reading for meaning, oral expression, and creative and analytical writing are central to the class.

 This course meets for one trimester and is taught by members of the English and History departments.
 The primary goal of this course is to facilitate the writing of a substantial research paper.
 Students learn the essential skills of thesis development, interpretation, and analysis.
 A significant amount of time is devoted to the study of rhetoric and research methodology.

 Twelfth grade students are permitted to take any of the following electives.

 History 12 • Social Documentary Studies (0.5 credit)